copernicus-mogley/zkav.club/README.md

 * About the founder: [Ryan Taylor](https://troublefront.com/blog/endtroducing/) (aka [Adjy Leak](https://youtube.com/adjyleak)).

+---

 ### Support Zk Av Club

-If you want more workshops, more recordings, and a stronger public archive that isn’t controlled by big platforms, here’s how to back us.
+If you want more free and open-source media that isn’t controlled by big platforms, here’s how to back us.

-Big thanks to [Zcash Community Grants](https://zcashcommunitygrants.org/) for supporting Zk Av Club in 2026!
-Read the [proposal and thread](https://forum.zcashcommunity.com/t/zcash-community-media-infrastructure-support-zk-av-club-2026/53913).

-If your community wants to support the work, or wants direct help with recording workflows, AV training, publishing infrastructure, or long-term archiving and metadata, reach out via the links in [Join the Club](#join-the-club).

-Support it, or hire us.
-Either way helps.

-If you’d like to pitch in, pick a chain you already use and copy/paste an address below.

 We work across ecosystems (Zcash, Ethereum, Polkadot, Filecoin).
 No donor tracking.

----
+If you’d like to pitch in, pick a chain you already use and copy an address below.

-**Most used**
+**Most used:**

 [**Zcash**](https://z.cash) (shielded preferred)